drdaemos/xc5-docs/en/basics/adding_new_property_to_a_product/index.md

 </li>
 {% endraw %}{% endhighlight %}

-In this template, we tell template to be registered in the `invoice.item.name` view list (more about {% link "template system in X-Cart" ref_s0pEdaWQ %}).
+In this template, we tell template to be registered in the `invoice.item.name` view list (more about {% link "template system in X-Cart" ref_rwQykwuT %}).

 Another important part is that we just call value of **testField** property as `item.product.getTestField()`, even though we did not declare `getTestField()` method in the `\XLite\Model\Product`.
 X-Cart creates `get{PropertyName}()` methods for each property automatically, if it is not declared explicitly.